Valsorim98/Internship/Diary/README.md

 Work on Task3

 Create a database and a collection in MongoDB and save documents with the content from get requests.

+> # April 1:

+Work on Task3

+Write documentation for Task3

+> # April 2:

+Finish work on Task3

+> # April 5:

+Start work on Task4

+Connect smart device HHC-R4I4D to PC.
+Learn how to read and write on it using MODBUS-RTU communication protocol and RS485.

+Use Modbus Poll for testing.

+Turn all relays ON/OFF.
+Print the response on the console.

+> # April 6:

+Work on Task4

+Turn relays one by one ON/OFF.
+Print the response on the console.

+> # April 7:

+Work on Task4

+Create documentation for Task4.